-In every one of our dog breed articles, we genuinely try to find some pros and cons for choosing a particular dog so that if one of our readers is actually thinking about adopting that particular dog, they can get a better idea of what it might be like to own that particular dog.
+In every one of our dog breed articles, we genuinely try to find some pros and cons for choosing a particular dog so that if one of our readers is thinking about adopting that specific dog, they can get a better idea of what it might be like to own that particular dog.
+This way, they won’t regret their decision six months from now!

 This is what…